thecristen/dotcom/README.md

 ## Running the Server

-* Basic running: `mix phoenix.server`
+* Basic running: `mix phx.server`
-* Running with an environment variable: `env `cat .env` mix phoenix.server`
+* Running with an environment variable: `env `cat .env` mix phx.server`

 Then, visit the site at http://localhost:4001/

 ## Tests

-Run `mix phoenix.server` to start a server in one window, then open a separate window and run `npm test` from the main folder.
+Run `mix phx.server` to start a server in one window, then open a separate window and run `npm test` from the main folder.
 This will execute the following scripts in succession: